Bring your home where the buffalo roam.

 7. Other Gateway Options

-From the South Entrance, you can drive two miles to Headwaters Campground, which has an RV park with hook ups, pull-through sites and a dump station.
+From Yellowstone's South Entrance, you can drive two miles to Headwaters Campground, which has an RV park with hook ups, pull-through sites and a dump station.
 It’s also close to Grand Teton National Park.

 Near the Northeast Entrance, there is Soda Butte Campground with 20 RV spaces, 1 mile from Cooke City along US-212.
 No hookups.